Senior software developer with extensive experience in satellite image

 including the X/Motif-based GUIs, the real-time telemetry and command

 - Developed tools and simulators used to test our software and to integrate

 program that arbitrates the primary/backup status of the redundant

 - Supported the reverse

 engineering of the existing TPOCC software and, when time permitted,

 worked on upgrading that software to ANSI C standards.

-build a generic satellite control center based on distributed UNIX workstations
+generic satellite control center based on distributed UNIX workstations

 and readily adaptable to new missions.
 (1987 - 1992)